derrickbozich/gatsby-portfolio/src/pages/allah-lahs.md

 featured: true
 ---

 A landing page for the Allah Lahs.
+A landing page for the Allah Lahs.
+A landing page for the Allah Lahs.
+A landing page for the Allah Lahs.